juju/jenkins-github-lander/README.rst

 --------

 - Pull request is created
-- Code review happens and tests are run from an outside jenkins job.
+- Code review happens and tests are run from an outside Jenkins job.
 - Once code receives a LGTM, the author places a keyword "$$merge$$" into a final comment on the pull request.
-- This webservice, via a hook notification github, catches this and triggers a merge job in jenkins.
+- This webservice, via a hook notification Github, catches this and triggers a merge job in jenkins.
-- If all tests pass, the jenkins server will ping back that this pull request is good and passes all tests.
+- If all tests pass, the Jenkins server will ping back that this pull request is good and passes all tests.
 - This web service then triggers a merge via the Github api to land the branch.